AWSafran/Graphs/projects/social/README.md

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `addFriendship()`?
 Why?

+`You would make 500 calls to addFriendship().
+In total, 1000 friendships need to be created, but each call creates two friendships (one each direction), meaning it needs to be called half as many times`

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+`If the friendships are truly random, it is impossible to tell for sure what percent of users will be in their network.
+At most, 625 users could be within 4 degrees of separation from the start user, and adding another degree could allow for up to 3125 users`